 Jefferies LLC ("Jefferies") provided the information contained in this paragraph for inclusion in this Official Statement and the Authority does not take any responsibility for or make any representation as to its accuracy or completeness.
-Jefferies, one of the Underwriters of the Subordinate Series 2020DE Bonds, has entered into an agreement (the "Jefferies Agreement") with ETRADE Securities LLC ("ETRADE") for the retail distribution of municipal securities.
-Pursuant to the Jefferies Agreement, Jefferies will sell Subordinate Series 2020DE Bonds to ETRADE and will share a portion of its selling concession compensation with ETRADE.
+Jefferies, one of the Underwriters of the Subordinate Series 2020DE Bonds, has entered into an agreement (the "Jefferies Agreement") with E\TRADE Securities LLC ("E\TRADE") for the retail distribution of municipal securities.
+Pursuant to the Jefferies Agreement, Jefferies will sell Subordinate Series 2020DE Bonds to E\TRADE and will share a portion of its selling concession compensation with E\TRADE.

 Morgan Stanley & Co.
 LLC ("Morgan Stanley") provided the information contained in this paragraph for inclusion in this Official Statement and the Authority does not take any responsibility for or make any representation as to its accuracy or completeness.
 Morgan Stanley, one of the Underwriters of the Subordinate Series 2020DE Bonds, has entered into a retail distribution arrangement with its affiliate Morgan Stanley Smith Barney LLC.
 As part of this arrangement, Morgan Stanley may distribute municipal securities to retail investors through the financial advisor network of Morgan Stanley Smith Barney LLC.
-As part of this arrangement, Morgan Stanley Smith Barney LLC.
-As part of this arrangement, Morgan Stanley Smith Barney LLC.
-As part of this arrangement, morgan Stanley Smith Barney LLC.
-As part of this arrangement, morgan Stanley Smith Barney LLC.
+As part of this arrangement, Morgan Stanley may compensate Morgan Stanley Smith Barney LLC for its selling efforts with respect to the Subordinate Series 2020DE Bonds.